MattGaarder/readme-generator/README.md

 ## Description:

-A command-line application that dynamically generates a professional README.md file from a user's input using node.js and the npm inquirer package; a collection of common interactive command line user interfaces.
+A command-line application that dynamically generates a professional README.md file from a user's input using node.js and the npm inquirer package.
+The purpose of the project was to allow the user to answer a series a prompts about a project using inquirer with node.js, and having this generate a README.md document in the project repository.

 ---